 Positively encouraged by WELB Chief Executive Barry Mulholland the net for collecting Peace Pledges was spread across Northern Irelands 6 counties and into the 3 border counties.
 By the close of 2018, 427 schools and colleges had wonderfully written a 25-word peace pledge.

-Every peace pledge was subsequently etched onto a galvanised oak leaf and incorporated into a fifteen-foot-tall galvanised oak edifice made by renowned visual artist Maurice Harron and later, very appropriately, christened The
+Every peace pledge was subsequently etched onto a galvanised oak leaf and incorporated into a fifteen-foot-tall galvanised oak edifice made by renowned visual artist Maurice Harron and later, very appropriately, christened the Peace Tree.

-The Peace Tree was installed, late 2019, at the new pedestrian entrance into Ebrington Square, the former British Army base!
+Towards the close of 2019 the Northern Ireland Office consented to the permanent installation of the Peace Tree at the new pedestrian entrance into Ebrington Square, the former British Army base!

 In 2011 the John Hume and Thomas P O’Neill Chair in Peace Studies was established at the Magee (Derry-Londonderry) Campus of the University of Ulster.
 This prestigeous Chair exists to promote the legacy of the Northern Ireland Peace Process.
 It moreover serves to ensure that a story of trans-Atlantic co-operation between two champions of peace remains alive for future generations.

-Every year a number of world-class events take place on the streets of Derry-Londonderry including -:
+Every year a number of world-class events take place across the City and District including -:

-- The March St Patrick’s Day Parade.
-Impressively showcasing the abundance of creative talent that exists in Derry-Londonderry.
+• The March St Patrick’s Day Parade.
+Impressively showcases the abundance of creative talent that exists in Derry-Londonderry.

 ABOUT THE LIAISON